-There are many ways in which a person can be the victim of a wrongful death, whether from the malpractice, negligence or sheer carelessness of an employer, business, government agency or individual person.
+There are many ways in which a person can be the victim of wrongful death, whether from the malpractice, negligence, or sheer carelessness of an employer, business, government agency, or individual person.
 Some of the cases in which a wrongful death was proven to happen include:

 Utah State law allows the following people to bring a wrongful death lawsuit to those responsible:

 The State of Utah has a two-year statute of limitations for bringing forward a wrongful death lawsuit – however, this is reduced to one year if a State body is being sued.

 This is a sensitive subject, and courts have awarded different amounts of compensation according to each individual’s life circumstances.
 Compensation can be split into two distinct parts:

 Economic damages, which are awarded on a case-by-case basis and are intended to ensure that those left behind do not suffer financially because of the wrongful death of their loved one.
 These can include:

 Punitive damages can also be awarded by the judge/jury, which is intended to punish the wrongful party to the death of a loved one.